Give your patients with symptomatic severe aortic stenosis (ssAS) the valve performance‡ advantages of Medtronic Evolut™ TAVR.1

 Provide your patients with educational resources that will help them better understand their ssAS and TAVR as a potential treatment option.

-† Based on the 1-year follow-up results from the SMART clinical trial which showed differences in valve performance‡ for Evolut compared to SAPIEN* and no differences in safety outcomes.
-SMART primarily studied small annulus patients, predominantly women.1 Additional clinical trials on women, regardless of their annulus size, have shown comparable mortality rates in women and men treated with TAVR7 and lower mortality rates for women treated with TAVR compared to women treated with surgical valve replacement8 at 1 year after the procedure.
+† Based on the 2-year follow-up results from the SMART clinical trial, which demonstrated differences in valve performance‡ for Evolut compared with SAPIEN* and no differences in safety outcomes.
+SMART primarily enrolled patients with small annuli, the majority of whom were women.¹ Additional clinical trials evaluating women across a range of annulus sizes have shown lower mortality at 1 year for women treated with TAVR compared with surgical valve replacement,7 with comparable mortality through 5 years in a separate study.8

 § Evolut TAVR is indicated to treat patients who have been diagnosed with symptomatic severe aortic stenosis.